Skip to content

 3. Make sure the lights are safer for nearby drivers and pedestrians.

 LEDs are bright and give off multi-directional light.
-While this can be useful for lighting up a large space, it can be dangerous for drivers who have to deal with the glare.
+While this can be useful for illuminating a large space, it can be hazardous for drivers who must contend with the glare.
 Use directional bulbs and barriers to keep the light pointing downward or at the right angle to provide illumination without piercing light.

 If you want to implement LEDs in your store or facility, connect with us!